facebookresearch/selavi/README.md

 You can download the csv files for our clusters here: [VGG-Sound](https://www.robots.ox.ac.uk/~vgg/research/selavi/data/vgg_sound_clusters.csv), [Kinetics](https://www.robots.ox.ac.uk/~vgg/research/selavi/data/kinetics_clusters.csv).
 Note: as everywhere in the paper, we're only taking a single crop in space and time for generating these.

-To obtain an interactive cluster visualization such as the one provided in the supplementary material, and the [homepage](https://www.robots.ox.ac.uk/~vgg/research/selavi/#demo), run:
+To interactively visualize the clusters we obtain for Kinetics and VGG-Sound, as we do on our [homepage](https://www.robots.ox.ac.uk/~vgg/research/selavi/#demo), run:
 ```
 python3 cluster_vis/get_clusters_vggsounds.py --ckpt_path ${VGG_SOUND_CKPT_PATH};
 python3 cluster_vis/get_clusters_kinetics.py --ckpt_path ${KINETICS_CKPT_PATH};